countable-web/open-source-corporation/peopleops/recruiting/README.md

 ## Reaching Out

-Ask the Candidate to meet you on an IM system they suggest, and to schedule the time with you.
+Ask the Candidate to meet you on appear.in, and to schedule the time with you.
 Chat with the candidate and rate their communication ability.
-They only advance if all these are true:
+We are marking their ability to create clarity, and to give and respond to "belonging cues".
-  * The candidate manages to meet you (the interviewer) without exchanging more than 3 messages on each side.
+  * 1 point if the candidate manages to meet you (the interviewer) without exchanging more than 3 messages on each side.
 They should identify times that work, and you should pick one without any other needless communication.
-Did they schedule the chat efficiently, and choose an IM system that's easy for you to get into and use?
+Did they schedule the chat efficiently on appear.in
+  * For the first part of the interview, use video.
+1 point if the user maintains eye contact at least 50% of the time, AND you feel they're constructively working to see if there's a fit.
-  * They respond quickly, not making you wait.
-More than 10s for a response is too long (if it's happening frequently)
+  * For the second part, use instant messaging with cameras off.
+The candidate should They respond quickly in IM, not making you wait.
+More than 10s for a response is too long (if it's happening frequently).
+This is worth 1 point.
-  * The english is perfect or near perfect.
-Not awkward.
+  * 1 point if the English (written and spoken) is perfect or near perfect.
+Neither side should need to repeat themselves.
-  * The conversation flows fluidly.
+  * 1 point if the conversation flows fluidly with both sides speaking and the speaker switches frequently.
+The candidate asks questions on their own to facilitate this.
-  * The candidate answers questions clearly and understands what's been asked.
+  * 1 point if the candidate answers questions clearly and understands what's been asked.

+We need at least 5 points to continue to the next round.

 ## Technical Test